 Don't use a password that includes your name or company name, and if possible, try to create a password that isn't a real word.
 Your password should contain a variety of uppercase and lowercase letters, numbers and symbols.

 Password generator tools

-Even with the above guide lines, some still have problems creating a fairly strong password.
-If that’s the case, then there are plenty of tools that will make one for you.
-A tool like The PC Tools Secure Password Generator, for example, makes one based on your criteria: how long, include (or don't) mixed case, numbers, punctuation, similar character replacement, etc. It even provides a phonetic pronunciation guide that you use as your mantra while typing the password.
+Even with the above guidelines, some still have problems creating a fairly strong password.
+If that’s the case, then plenty of tools will make one for you.
+A tool like The Lastpass Password Generator, for example, makes one based on your criteria: how long, include (or don't) mixed case, numbers, punctuation, similar character replacement, etc. It even provides a phonetic pronunciation guide that you use as your mantra while typing the password.

 Password management tools

 Sometimes one may create very unique passwords for the various accounts they have, and in this case, remembering all those passwords can be a really big deal.
 So, there is a need to manage your passwords.

 One of the easiest ways to do this is to write down your passwords, especially if you actually go the distance and use a unique string of characters for every login.
 The amount of time you could lose trying to remember each password whenever you have to type it in may not be worth it.
 Just try to keep the list somewhere that's not readily accessible, such as in your wallet.
 Avoid using your desk drawer at work; co-workers may peep into them.